 September 29 – October 1, 2020

-Co-chaired by Tricia M. Redecker Hepner, Associate Professor, Department of Anthropology, University of Tennessee – Knoxville, and by Dawnie Wolf Steadman, Professor, Department of Anthropology, University of Tennessee – Knoxville.
+Co-chaired by Tricia M. Redeker Hepner, Associate Professor, Department of Anthropology, University of Tennessee – Knoxville, and by Dawnie Wolfe Steadman, Professor, Department of Anthropology, University of Tennessee – Knoxville.

 Post-war northern Uganda is a vast and haunted graveyard.
 Tens of thousands were killed by rebels or military during the 1986-2006 conflict between the Lord’s Resistance Army and the government.
 The seminar’s anthropological team explored how different burial scenarios (mass graves, displacement camp graves, and unknown remains) affected survivors.